jdbeutel/ics699-docs/README.md

 address connects to the physical world, so most people don't want theirs to be public.
-Deciding how to share ones own contact information with a second party is straightforward; several apps already support this, such as Facebook, Google, Plaxo, and Viadeo.
+Deciding how to share ones own contact information with a second party is straightforward; several apps already support this, such as Google, Facebook, and Plaxo.
 (See examples below.)
 This limitation encourages the spread of these networks, but there is little possibility of getting all of ones contacts to join the same network and manage their own contact information,